 While the opportunity to be crowned continental champions is a huge motivational factor, the two tournaments had added significance as this was also a final chance for teams to gain qualification to the FIH Women’s World Cup taking place later in the year and the Men’s World Cup taking place in 2023.

 And wow, how the host nation took that chance!
-Chile women played some inspired hockey to book a place in the final against the tournament favorites Argentina and, in doing so, also qualified for the Women’s World Cup for the first time in their history.
+Chile women played some inspired hockey to book a place in the final against the tournament favourites Argentina and, in doing so, also qualified for the Women’s World Cup for the first time in their history.

-In taking third place, with a 1-0 win over USA, Canada also booked a place at the World Cup.
+In taking third place, with a 1-0 win over the USA, Canada also booked a place at the World Cup.

 Talking after the event, Chile’s captain Camila Caram said: ‘‘We have been gaining confidence over time.
 We haven’t changed our style of play very much in the past few years but playing with confidence is a big thing.
 As a culture, Chileans are very humble and we try to stay low.
-So, we are now trying to instill a sense of self belief.
-We can go to a World Cup!
+So, we are now trying to instill a sense of self-belief.
+We can go to the World Cup!
 That is a new thing for us, to believe we deserve to be at a major event.
 Lacking self-belief can play with your mind, so we have been working really hard at that.

-‘We now believe that we can play at a higher level no matter who the opposition is.
-Whether it is Argentina, or Great Britain, whoever it is, we feel confident enough to use our skills.’
+"We now believe that we can play at a higher level no matter who the opposition is.
+Whether it is Argentina, or Great Britain, whoever it is, we feel confident enough to use our skills."

-If Chile women were delighted to be going to a first World Cup, their men were even more over-joyed.
+If Chile women were delighted to be going to a first World Cup, their men were even more overjoyed.
 Argentina and Chile both won their semi-final matches in Santiago and booked their places at the Men’s World Cup in India at the start of 2023.
 The victory for Argentina was not really a surprise as the Leones have won four out of six editions.
-For Chile, a goalless draw and then a shoot-out victory over USA sealed a first ever spot at the World Cup.
+For Chile, a goalless draw and then a shoot-out victory over USA sealed a first-ever spot at the World Cup.
 For the Diablas this was really the moment they peaked at this event and a 5-1 win for Argentina the following day in the final was no surprise.

 For the junior teams, April heralded the Women’s Junior World Cup and hopes were high for a strong showing.
-Uruguay were making their debut appearance, and for the Uruguay athletes the experience of a trip to Potchefstroom, South Africa, to play against the top juniors in the world was all set to be a life-changing time.
+Uruguay was making their debut appearance, and for the Uruguay athletes the experience of a trip to Potchefstroom, South Africa, to play against the top juniors in the world was all set to be a life-changing time.

 In the event, the PAHF teams failed to make the podium, with Argentina finishing in fifth, USA seventh, Uruguay 13th and Canada 15th.